 You are here

-Dr Karin Ried
+Associate Professor Karin Ried

-Dr Ried is a frequent speaker at national and international conferences.
+Prof Ried is a frequent speaker at national and international conferences.
 Her research has been featured on national radio, television, and in the print media in Australia and overseas.
 She has mentored and supervised 30 early career researchers, MBBS students, Honours, Masters and summer research scholarship students.
-Prior to her current position at NIIM, Dr Ried has been the Program Manager of the government funded capacity building PHCRED program at the University of Adelaide between 2006-2012 and at Flinders University in South Australia between 2003-06.
+Prior to her current position at NIIM, Prof Ried has been the Program Manager of the government funded capacity building PHCRED program at the University of Adelaide between 2006-2012 and at Flinders University in South Australia between 2003-06.

-Dr Ried’s research interests include nutritional medicine in cardiovascular health, in particular the effects of garlic extract, tomato extract or chocolate and cocoa products on blood pressure and cholesterol.
+Prof Ried’s research interests include nutritional medicine in cardiovascular health, in particular the effects of garlic extract, tomato extract or chocolate and cocoa products on blood pressure and cholesterol.
 Other current projects include Traditional Chinese Herbal Medicine in the management of women’s health and fertility, and the effect of omega-3 supplementation on bone health.
 She is Chief Investigator on several competitive grants related to integrative nutritional medicine.
-Dr Ried has extensive expertise in quantitative research, in particular in systematic reviews and meta-analyses, as well as in qualitative research, including questionnaire design and survey methods.
+Prof Ried has extensive expertise in quantitative research, in particular in systematic reviews and meta-analyses, as well as in qualitative research, including questionnaire design and survey methods.

 Current projects include: